 Referral agencies have 20 business days to assess the application.
 They may charge a fee.

 Applications involving combined sanitary drains don't need a referral agency because they're usually:

 - shared by more than 1 lot owner

 In these cases, the assessment manager assesses an alternative solution.

 In some instances, sewerage service providers must be informed about any building work located near their infrastructure to help them in their inspections, maintenance and repair duties.

 Building certifiers can advise sewerage service providers using Form 32 – Relevant information for service providers (PDF, 62KB).

 Read more in our information for private building certifiers (PDF, 71KB).

-A person may appeal a decision relating to MP 1.4 to the Development Tribunals, including a decision to impose conditions, grant a refusal or approve a building development.
+A person may appeal a decision relating to MP 1.4 to the Development Tribunals, including a decision to impose conditions or grant a refusal.

 - Last updated: 22 Jun 2022